micmejia/bible-dump/NKJV/Numbers/Num 9.md

 "Let the children of Israel keep the Passover at its appointed time.

 ###### 3
-On the fourteenth day of this month, [^a]at twilight, you shall [^b]keep it at its appointed time.
-According to all its [^c]rites and ceremonies you shall keep it."
+On the fourteenth day of this month, at twilight, you shall keep it at its appointed time.
+According to all its rites and ceremonies you shall keep it."

 ###### 4
 So Moses told the children of Israel that they should keep the Passover.